 - Graphical User Interface port - the port used to access the pfSense user

-why do you need the pfSense user interface port?
+interface, defaults to 443why do you need the pfSense user interface port?

 - pfSense version; possible combinations 2.4, 2.5 and 2.6